cduff1997/ChristiansClothes/README.md

-# ChristiansClothes Week 5 Adding 2 more pages to my retail app, an about page and a contact page.
+# ChristiansClothes Week 7.
+Adding a Products page to my web app.
+Including and displaying products to customers.
+I added a model, view, and controller to my application.
+I built on my previous week 5 files.